dronix/alku/readme.md

 Welcome.
 Alku is a free WordPress theme developed by [Danny Ramirez](http://dronix.me) using [Hybrid Core](themehybrid.com/hybrid-core), a theme framework developed by [Justin Tadlock](http://justintadlock.com/).
 This theme is the end result of an upcoming e-book and screencast series titled **Building a WordPress theme using Hybrid Core**.

-This repository contains all the resources that you'll need to follow along with e-book.
-The following is an overview of the current repository directory.
+This repository contains all main WordPress theme, the project files and sample child theme are hosted in separate repositories.
+The following is an overview of the current project directory.

-* **alku** - This is the main branch of the Alku WordPress theme repository.
+* [alku](https://github.com/dronix/alku) - This is the main repository of the Alku WordPress theme.
 Any suggestions or bugs can be issued here.
-* **alku-bee** - This is a sample WordPress child theme that will be part of a bonus section in the e-Book and video tutorials.
+* [alku-bee](https://github.com/dronix/alku-bee) - This is a sample WordPress child theme that will be part of a bonus section in the e-Book and video tutorials.
-* **project-files** - This branch hosts additional resources such as the PSD design and the static HTML template.
+* [alku-project-files](https://github.com/dronix/alku-project-files) - This repository hosts additional resources such as the PSD design and the static HTML template.

 Live Demo
 --------